ReconfigureIO/UX/docs/source/benchmarking.rst

 Benchmarking your projects
 ======================================================
 Now you've got the tools you need to start writing your own Reconfigure.io programs, you are most likely interested in a way to see how long it's taking the FPGA instance to process your data, after all, performance is what it's all about!
-Luckily, we use Go for everything, so benchmarking is built-in to the testing framework we have on hand.
-We can use the benchmarking option included in the Go testing framework to create benchmarks for our programs. **In this tutorial we'll consider two benchmark options, first measuring how long it takes the FPGA to process a data element, and then getting a full system benchmark for the host and FPGA combined.
-Benchmarks are useful for several reasons: We could use benchmarks to compare performance with the same data processing being done on just a CPU, or other hardware acceleration platforms, also, benchmarks give us a means to track progress between design iterations as we make changes to optimize our Reconfigure.io programs**.
+Luckily, we use Go for everything, so benchmarking is built-in to the testing framework we have on hand. **In this tutorial we'll consider two benchmark options: first, measuring how long it takes the FPGA to process some data, and second, getting a full system benchmark for the host and FPGA combined.
+Benchmarks are useful for several reasons: to compare performance with the same data processing being done on just a CPU, or other hardware acceleration platforms, and also benchmarks give us a means to track progress between design iterations as we make changes to optimize our programs**.

 What we will do
 ----------------